Phishing kits rarely sit on one clean hostname anymore. The whole point is to keep moving.

 • wildcard subdomain routing

-• rapid domain churn
+• fast domain churn

 • campaign-specific subdomains

-• brand-themed variants
+• brand-flavored variants

 • fresh reputation